nhsuk/nhsuk-frontend/src/nhsuk/core/README.md

 ### Prevent text wrapping

-Prevent text from wrapping on to a new line and preserve white spaces, for example: to keep the formatting of an NHS number.
+Prevent text from wrapping on to a new line and preserve empty spaces, for example: to keep the formatting of an NHS number.
 Applies from mobile because tiny devices are likely to need wrapping on everything.

 ```html
 <a class="nhsuk-u-nowrap"></a>